Kenny Baker (English actor): 2012-2016: Last Star Wars film, successor and last appearance

-Baker continued his association with the R2-D2 character in Star Wars: The Force Awakens, which was released on 18 December 2015 in North America.
+Following Disney's acquisition of Lucasfilm in October 2012, Baker continued his Star Wars association with the R2-D2 character in Star Wars: The Force Awakens, which was released on 18 December 2015 in North America.
+It was the first live-action film to be distributed by Walt Disney Studios Motion Pictures and received positive reviews.
 He was going to be a member of the cast, but he served as consultant for the character instead.
 In November 2015, it was confirmed that Jimmy Vee was cast as R2-D2 in Star Wars: The Last Jedi, replacing Baker.
+Baker attended several conventions as part of Star Wars Celebration as a guest.
+Celebration Europe III in July 2016 marked his last appearance at Celebration.